Contributing Gear Editor

 YETI Panga Backpack $300 4 28 L

-What Are the Different Types of Surf Backpacks?
+Types of Surf Backpacks

-Surf backpacks come in a couple different styles.
-True surf backpacks have one main job – store a wet wetsuit seperate from dry items like a towel and change of clothes, without leaks.
+Surf backpacks come in a couple of different styles.
+True surf backpacks have one main job – store a wet wetsuit separate from dry items like a towel and change of clothes, without leaks.
 That’s why they’re also often referred to as “wet/dry packs,” due to their ability to store both wet and dry items at the same time, perfect for a walk or bike ride back from a successful surf session.

 Dry backpacks also make awesome surf backpacks, but they’re a bit more versatile.
-They tend to have one main waterproof compartment that does a great job of keeping wet gear contained, but their main purpose is to keep dry gear inside the bag safe from downpours, splashes or even full immersion, which can be super useful if you plan on using the bag for more than just wetsuit storage.
+They tend to have one main waterproof compartment that does a great job of keeping wet gear contained, but their main purpose is to keep dry gear inside the bag safe from downpours, splashes, or even full immersion, which can be super useful if you plan on using the bag for more than just wetsuit storage.
 However, they tend to have minimal storage, if any, that is separate from the main compartment where you’ll be storing your wetsuit.

 Best Dry Backpack